Inside Google Analytics for SharePoint

 The Pros of Google Analytics for SharePoint

 These benefits to Google Analytics for SharePoint are even further enhanced by the fact that the solution is free, that upgrades are managed by Google themselves, and it comes with a relatively solid track record in the industry.
 Google’s solution is designed to be as easy as possible, allowing for the business to pretty much lift the hands off the proverbial wheel and let the software run the show.
-It’s a nice view of activity, site flow, user behaviour and content usage that can stand the enterprise in good stead.
+It’s a nice view of activity, site flow, user behavior, and content usage that can stand the enterprise in good stead.

-But it isn’t a one size fits all world.
+But it isn’t a one-size-fits-all world.

 The Cons of Google Analytics for SharePoint